nolafs/renaissance-website/site/content/about/_index.md

     - icon: /images/uploads/about-icon-scalable.svg
       text: >
-        Whether a short local burst or a long term worldwide campaign, we cater for all offering different solutions
+        Whether a short local burst or a long term worldwide campaign, we cater for everyone, offering different scalable solutions.
       title: Scalable
     - icon: /images/uploads/about-icon-clientorienteated.svg
-      text: " We build all around your development timeline, not vice versa!"
+      text: " We build everything around your development timeline, not vice versa!"
       title: Client-orientated
     - icon: /images/uploads/about-icon-kpi.svg
       text: >
-        Everything we do is measurable, every activity rationalized with you at the planning stage and executed accordingly
+        Everything we do is measurable, every activity rationalized with you at the planning stage and executed accordingly.
       title: Measurable
 ---
 We believe in ethical communications, working with the client to ensure their creativity is experienced by the right people at the right time.